 Instead of seeing obstacles like impediment towards your goals, learn to see them as opportunities to get closer to your goals.

 You will certainly face challenges, and each challenge you overcome is one step closer to your goals.

 Artists Battle Hierarchies

-Hierarchies are everywhere, and most people allow the hierarchies to define them and dictate their lives (also read The Small Pond Syndrome, or why social status in hierarchies is futile).
+The author says that hierarchies are everywhere, and most people allow the hierarchies to define them and dictate their lives.

 Hierarchies all oppose change and try to “pressure you” into a determined role.